Skip to main content

 Subsection 3.1.1 Systems

 Often we do not have just one dependent variable and one equation.
-And as we will see, we may end up with systems of several equations and several dependent variables even if we start with a single equation.
+We will see that we may end up with a system of several equations and several dependent variables even if we start with a single equation.

 \begin{equation*} \begin{aligned} y_1'' & = f_1(y_1',y_2',y_1,y_2,x) , \\ y_2'' & = f_2(y_1',y_2',y_1,y_2,x) , \end{aligned} \end{equation*}